ergoncugler/web-scraping-facebook-groups-list-without-code/README.md

 ### How to Cite it:

-**SILVA, Ergon Cugler de Moraes Silva.
+**SILVA, Ergon Cugler de Moraes.
 Web Scraping Facebook Groups List without Code. (feb) 2023.
 Available at: <a>https://github.com/ergoncugler/false-speechs-by-bolsonaro/</a>.**